 Austin Watkins’ best fits in the 2021 NFL Draft

 Despite the uncertainty surrounding his profile, Austin Watkins is one of the more exciting prospects in the 2021 NFL Draft.
 He’s not always mentioned as part of the stellar receiving group, but he should be.
 Watkins has a good combination of size and athleticism.
 He’s also a route running adept who knows how to get open in the short and intermediate ranges.
 He’s less consistent with separation deep down the field, but he has the vertical ability and contested-catch prowess to compensate.

 Evaluations of the UAB wide receiver will vary across the board, but I see him as an excellent early-to-mid Day 3 pick.
 The depth of the receiver class might prevent him from challenging for a spot in Round 3, especially with the questions surrounding Watkins’ impending leap to the professional level.

 Nevertheless, in Round 4 or Round 5, Watkins has the starting upside to warrant a selection.
 For NFL teams looking for more depth and rotational ability at receiver, Watkins is a player who can contribute right away, and potentially start down the road.

 Watkins’ well-rounded skill set also gives him a lot of flexibility when it comes to team fit.
 That said, given that he’s not a run-after-catch savant — even though he can still make plays in that department — he fits best in an offense where he can utilize his route running ability, while also threatening deep with his speed and toughness at the catch point.

 Watkins can be an alpha on the boundary with a little more seasoning.
-Teams like the Lions, Washington Football Team, Patriots, and Texans are among those who could be in the market for a player like Watkins at a lighter price.
+Teams like the Detroit Lions, Washington Football Team, New England Patriots, and Houston Texans are among those who could be in the market for a player like Watkins at a lighter price.